-As we mentioned above, there are a huge variety of financial applications in the DeFi space, each with their own purpose.
+As we mentioned above, there is a huge variety of financial applications in the DeFi space, each with its own purpose.
 Some of the most popular DeFi protocols include:

 With so many different kinds of DeFi protocols available, investors have a lot of new opportunities to earn through them.
 Some of the most common ways include: